-This Report covers our sustainability practices and performance for the Financial Year ended 31 December 2018 ("FY2018").
+This Report covers our sustainability practices and performance for the financial year ended 31 December 2019 ("FY2019").

-This Report has been prepared in compliance with Rules 711a and 711b of the SGX-ST Catalist Rules, and in accordance to the Global Reporting Initiative ("GRI") Standards: Core Option.
+This Report has been prepared in compliance with Rules 711a and 711b of the SGX-ST Catalist Rules, and in accordance to the Global Reporting Initiative ("GRI") Standards: Core Option, which is a globally recognised sustainability reporting framework and its reporting principles are relevant to the Group's business.

-The Report identifies the material ESG factors for the Group.
-The policies, practices, performance and targets follows on from our first year's report, reporting on our material factors covering primarily the Group's operations in Singapore.
+The Report identifies the material ESG factors to the Group.
+The policies, practices, performance and targets follows on from our last year's report, reporting on our material factors covering primarily the Group's operations in Singapore.
 We aim to expand this coverage to other geographies in the future as we mature in our reporting journey.